Pptrv/Week_3-Project/README.md

 The hyptohesis for the project is the following:

-*Generating energy with renewable alternatives will decrease the energy market price*
+*Generating energy with renewable alternatives decreases the energy market price*

 In order to prove the hypothesis I will download a dataset from kaggle and call an API to unit both set of information to obtain the necessary data for our testing.